kem-a/gnome-gdm-wallpaper/README.md

 # Set GDM Wallpaper for GNOME 45+

-A simple script to set a custom background image for the GDM (login screen) on GNOME 45, 46, 47, and 48.
+A simple script to set a custom background image for the GDM (login screen) on GNOME 45 and newer (45+).

 ## Description